LAHIRUAUTO/PSS_BDD/README.md

 #### Pages

 Page package is used to maintain all the page objects related to the web pages in the application.
 All the web elements and related functions are maintained within this package.
 Page factory utility was used to enhance the accessibility of the page objects though out the automated tests.
-This package was shared for both BDD and TDD frameworks in this specific case.
+PageObjectManager.java class was utilized to initiate the webelements while executing the script.

+#### Utils

+This package is responsible for maintaining all the generic utilities and common functionalities accros the project like, Browser initiations, Flie readers, Constructor injections, Email sevrvice, Zip util and general selenium functions Etc...

 #### POM

 POM.xml was utilized to maintain all the required dependencies through the maven repository.
-This file was shared for both BDD and TDD framework in this specific case.

-### TDD Framework

-TestNG framework was utilized in this framework to execute the test suite written in selenium / JAVA.
-I have been using several other dependencies in order to enhance the TDD framework with TestNG to support test report generation.
-TestNG annotations were highly utilized to execute a set of codes whenever required also this framework can be extended as a  Data-driven framework with the help of TestNG data providers.
-I have been feeding data through the testdata.xls sheet located in the Test Data directory utilizing the TestNG data provider.
-Also, the TestNG listeners were utilized to listen to the execution results and perform actions based on the results like taking screen captures, etc…

-#### Base

-Browser_Base class is included in the Base package.
-It is responsible for managing all browser-related generic operations like Invoking the browser, Maintaining user profiles, setting up the URL, and at the end, deleting cookies and closing the browser.
-Etc…

-#### Pages

-Refer to the Pages in the BDD framework.

-#### Utilities

-This package is responsible for maintaining all the required utility functions like generic methods, Data providers, Listeners, Mail senders, and Zippers.
-Etc...

-#### Test Runner

-TDDTestRunner class is responsible for maintaining all the test cases as separate methods in the class. @Test annotation is used to specify the test cases.
-Required test data will be fed to the test cases through the TestNG data provider in this step while executing the test case.

-#### devtest.xml

-This file is given by TestNG exclusively to manipulate the test cases defined in the TDDTestRunner.
-In this specific case, we have only one test cases which I have run at the method level in this file.
-Also, there are plenty of parameters defined in this file that are required at the time of the test execution.
-These can be referred to as global parameters for the tests.
-The tester can manually run the TDDTestRunner class by right click on the devtest.xml file.
-It will execute the given test scenario and the report will be emailed to the specified email address in below code location.

-Utility (Package) → Utils (Class) → endSuite (method) → TestReportReceiverMailAddress (parameter) Also, the reports and screen captures will be available in the Extent_Reports and Screen_Capture_Result directories as well.